More models added, now including LOW-POLY models:

 - Mike James

-(Click any preview image below, to see more info, on each model's individual page.)
+Click any preview image below, to see more info, on each model's individual page.

 Cessna 310K in Museum Scale

-Click here to view a few of the latest renders, and an animation.
+Click here to view the model's details

-Cessna 310K
+Cessna 310K - Rigged for animation

-$350 U.S.
+$400 U.S.

-The Boeing 747-8 "Intercontinental"
+Boeing 747-8 "Intercontinental"

 This is a highly-detailed, heavily rigged aircraft, suitable for posing and animating in a variety of ground and flight situations.
 Switchable lighting makes it suitable for night shots too.
 There is a moderately-detailed cabin included, so that seats will be visible through the windows, and a cargo bay with operating doors, should you choose to utilize that space.